skyfox69/jsapi/README.md

 end
 ```

-A named sample value can be specified as below.
+Named sample values are specified by nested `example`  directives, for example:

 ```ruby
 property 'foo', type: 'string' do